A Binary Heap is a Complete Binary Tree. A binary heap is typically represented as array. The representation is done as:

 The Ordering can be of two types:

-2. Max Heap Property: The value of each node is less then or
+2. Max Heap Property: The value of each node is less than or

-equal to the value its parent, with the maximum value at the root.
+equal to the value of its parent, with the maximum value at the root.

 For the implementation of the basic heap operations follow the link :http://quiz.geeksforgeeks.org/binary-heap/

 This article is contributed by Saksham Raj Seth.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.